 What is slip casting and how to do your own slip casting?

 Slip casting is defined as ‘the process of forming ceramic ware by pouring slip into usually plaster molds’.
-Slip casting and the use of plaster molds became popular around the 17th century when potters realised that you actually re create much more intricate pieces than just by using bisque fired press molds.
+Slip casting and the use of plaster molds became popular around the 17th century when potters realized that you actually recreate much more intricate pieces than just by using bisque fired press molds.

 From then the slip clay's specific gravity is measured, this is basically to work out the ratio of water to clay within your slip mixture.
 A deflocculant is then added to the slip, this is so that the particles in the clay do not stick together.
 The final consistency of the slip should be thick and creamy.
 If you are making your own slip, you should always wear a respirator mask when making it.

 The slip is then transferred into a plaster cast mold, which you should fully fill to the brim.
 You’ll need to wait for enough time for the plaster mold to absorb as much liquid from the slip as possible (timings will depend on the size of the mold) before gently pouring out the excess slip from the mold and neatening off the edges before firing.
 This method is perfect if you want to make several identical pieces.

 If you’re making your own hump mold then you can take any bowls and plates from your household that you love the shape of and pour plaster into them to create your own versions.
 If you are using a plaster mold then a good tip is to use cheesecloth between the plaster and the clay, it will help you to be able to easily remove the clay.
 Also, a good way to speed up the drying process is to put the mold on your kiln.